FraBza/Fast-USB-Check/README.md

 **_EN :_**

-The script `Verifcle.sh ` is a tool used in my case on a Ubuntu with an Graphical interface (what a shame), but still it will work easelly on Debian.
+The script `Verifcle.sh ` is a tool used in my case on a Ubuntu with an Graphical interface (what a shame), but still it will work easily on Debian.
 In order to create our **"Sheep Dip"**.
 Of course the machine must be disconnected from the network after installing all the tools to start using it.

 Graphical interface is used in the idea of creating something more user-friendly